 Exploring Wani Bay in the dinghy

 After cocktails and a fun game of “Banana Gram” aboard Encantada, we headed back to Misty for champagne and grilled rib-eyes for Rob’s birthday dinner.
 Jeff and Lucy sweetly gifted Rob a Quimby’s Guide book for the river systems!
-After dark, we enjoyed watching the amazing stars and the clarity of the Milky Way from the bow.
+After a lovely sunset, we enjoyed watching the amazing stars and the clarity of the Milky Way from the bow.

 Our first stop the next day was going to be the “famous” Henry’s on Frying Pan Island for fish n’ chips.
 Since it was only a 6 mile trip, and they didn’t open until noon, we had a lazy morning and stayed in the anchorage until 11:30.
 Henry’s has been around for over 25 years.
 The only way to get there is by boat or sea plane, and there were plenty of both coming and going while we stopped for lunch.
 They acutally have “fly and eat” packages for cottagers throughout the islands, where the planes pick you up at your cottage, and fly you to and from Henry’s for your meal!
 While the food is just OK, this place is a hoot and it’s a must stop.

 Henry’s Sans Souci Restaurant is a federally registered airport for sea planes and is serviced by at least 5 commercial airlines.